stau-7001/S3AI/README.md

 - **CDR_H:** Saves three tuples $(l, r)$ representing the positions of CDR-H1, CDR-H2, and CDR-H3 on the antibody sequence.
 - **CDR_L:** Saves three tuples $(l, r)$ representing the positions of CDR-L1, CDR-L2, and CDR-L3 on the antibody sequence.

+## Citation

+If you find this code or the models useful in your research, please cite:
+@article{liu2024interpretable,
+  title={Interpretable antibody-antigen interaction prediction by bridging structure to sequence}, author={Liu, Yutian and Nie, Zhiwei and Chen, Jie and Zheng, Xinhao and Fu, Jie and Liu, Zhihong and Liu, Xudong and Xu, Fan and Huang, Xiansong and Zhang, Wen-Bin and others}, journal={bioRxiv}, pages={2024--03}, year={2024}, publisher={Cold Spring Harbor Laboratory}
+}
 ## License

 This project is licensed under the [MIT License](LICENSE).